Sing a Song of Sixpence

 History & Origin

 "Sing a Song of Sixpence" was first printed around 1744 and has been one of the most popular nursery rhymes in the English language ever since.
-It has attracted more attempts at historical interpretation than almost any other rhyme in the canon, with theories connecting it to Henry VIII's dissolution of the monasteries, a coded message to pirate recruits, and the court of Henry VIII — none of which are supported by reliable evidence.
+It has attracted more attempts at historical interpretation than almost any other rhyme in the canon.
+The most historically substantial theory connects it to Henry VIII's dissolution of the monasteries: the blackbirds (monks dressed in black) cry out when the pie (the monasteries, seized by the Crown) is opened; the king is literally in his counting house counting the proceeds; and the queen — Catherine of Aragon — could "eat bread and honey" in comfort because, without the Pope's consent, Henry could not yet marry Anne Boleyn.
+The theory is circumstantial but consistent with several other nursery rhymes from the same period that deal with the same events.

 The practice of baking live birds in a pie was real: elaborate "animated pies" were occasionally served at medieval and Renaissance banquets, designed to surprise guests when cut open.
 A 1549 Italian cookbook describes the technique, confirming that the image was not merely fantastic.